software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 11
 >
 > Initialize a Spring Boot backend application for the teacher dashboard for example using the [Spring Initializr](https://start.spring.io/).
 Push the Spring Boot application to GitHub.
+Note that this material contains instructions for _Maven_ projects (the "Maven" option in the "Project" section).
+Using a Maven project is highly recommended.
 >
 > This your project's first task.
 Create an issue for the task.
 Set the milestone as "Sprint 1".
 Add the issue to the Backlog project's "Sprint Backlog" column.